maihd/lite/README.md

         - Can run LiteXL Lua data (Use Lua54, but there are no compat layer for LuaJIT)
         - Can run Pragtical Lua data

-- Features:
+- Features (add when needed):
-    - Line wrapping.
+    - Line wrapping
-    - Fix bug: some time single mouse click cause select token, line.
+    - Multi cursors
+    - Ignore folders, files (blacklist)
-    - Fix bug: cannot open dock when focus TreeView (maybe other lock view)
+    - Fix bug: cannot open doc when focus TreeView (maybe other lock view)
     - Add polyfill `table.unpack`.
 (Lua52 compat, may help work with other plugins)
     - Make typing work with UniKey (Vietnamese typing method).
     - Open binary file in preview-mode.
-    - Use fast string algorithms (code editting are working on string heavily)
+    - Use fast string algorithms (code editing are working on string heavily)
-    - Better mouse interacting.
     - Key bindings docs (for Mai usage and MaiStyle).
 See more https://github.com/maihd/maienv/tree/main/keybinds
+    - Recent files in `Open File From Profect` command
+    - Mouse next/previous button (good for reading code)
+    - VCS status display

+- Fix bugs:
+    - Extra space for end of file is too large
+    - TreeView have no scroll rect
+    - Toggle comment not work when:
+        - Prefix have no space between content
+        - Prefix does not start at begin of the line
+    - Cannot open file with command when focus TreeView (or locked view)
+    - Modal tabbing (Vi-like) does not trim

+- Syntax highlights:
+    - Simple syntax highlights are enough.
+    - When have some syntax highlight is wrong, and cannot ignore, just fix it.
+    - When plugins can solve, use it.
+    - No need something complex like lsp or intellisense.
+You should remember the API.
+    - Unknown token should be have underline to present error.
+Token can be detected without the need of LSP.

 - Software distributing:
     - Add item to OS context menu.

-- Software distributing (unnecessary):
+- Unnessary software distributing (we are hacker, we install software from source code):
     - Compile to Lua to bytecode.
     - Package data. exe-only application. (data embed into exe, faster startup)
     - Make it embedding ready.